All about Bamboo in China

 Bamboo's tough fibers are a major constituent of early paper in China (a Chinese invention).
 The fibers can be made into cloth and then used for any purpose and will survive fifty washes.
-One of the most important uses has been in making rope, bamboo rope actually become stronger when wet and so are very useful in wells and deep drilling (for salt, gas).
+One of the most important uses has been in making rope, bamboo rope actually becomes stronger when wet and so are very useful in wells and deep drilling (for salt, gas).
 On the other hand the steamed young shoots of bamboo ➚ are eaten as a delicacy.
+Black bamboo has been used to treat kidney complaints.
 Gunpowder was packed into the hollow bamboo stems to make firecrackers.
 It produces poles of all lengths and diameters for all sorts of uses.
 It has been made into motorcycle helmets and bicycle frames.
 Bamboo tubes have been used as vases and flutes (called dizi ➚) for thousands of years.
 Stems could be flattened and marked to make dice for games of chance.
 Tubes have also been used for channeling the flow of 气 qì in traditional medicine.
-Black bamboo has been used to treat kidney complaints.
 The strong, flexible culms are still widely used to carry water for irrigation.
 It has even been used for gas pipelines in the past.
 Its light weight and strength make it ideal for fishing poles and to support nets.

-Large culms are used as 'timbers' in housing and are strong enough to make sturdy scaffolding for skyscrapers as they are sturdier by weight than steel.
+Large culms are used as ‘timbers’ in housing and are strong enough to make sturdy scaffolding for skyscrapers as they are sturdier by weight than steel.
 It is tough enough to make houses out of it, it is estimated that 1 billion people live in bamboo houses.
 As it grows unbranched for a great length - up to 79 feet [24 meters] it has always been very suitable for making simple rafts.
-All that is needed is to lash together lengths of bamboo.
+All that is needed is to lash together a few lengths of bamboo.
 Bamboo was used for the masts and timbers of junks, and also to brace the sails.
 When the bamboo stem is split, the pieces can be woven into baskets, screens and blinds and the foliage is often woven into baskets and hats.

 Copyright © Chinasage 2012 to 2019